jlas1/Klicky-Probe/Printers/Voron/v1.8_v2.4_Legacy_Trident/Usermods/Fiction/README.md

 # Dock mount fixed S

-A dock that can be positioned closer to the end of the V2 or Trident rear gantry extrusion to avoid the nozzle brush, without using the side mount.
+A dock mount that can be positioned closer to the end of the V2 or Trident rear gantry extrusion to avoid the nozzle brush, without using a side mount.
+It also puts the dock 2.5mm forward (i.e. in the negative y direction) which was necessary for my setup.

-Tested on a 300mm3 V2.4 with 2mm extrusion backers on the back of the X extrusion.
+Tested on a 300mm3 V2.4 with a 2mm extrusion backer on the back of the X extrusion.

 ## Fasteners
 - 2 x M5x16 SHCS or BHCS